Vyral/base-template/_posts/2018-07-11-what-are-the-6-ways-you-can-scare-off-a-seller-when-making-an-offer.md

 As a buyer, there are six ways you can scare off a seller when making your offer:

-1. You’re not pre-approved for your mortgage.&nbsp;<br>2.
-You ask for too many contingencies.&nbsp;<br>3.
-You request a long list of home repairs.&nbsp;<br>4.
-You’re working with a shady or unknown lender.&nbsp;<br>5.
+1. You’re not pre-approved for your mortgage. <br>2.
+You ask for too many contingencies. <br>3.
+You request a long list of home repairs. <br>4.
+You’re working with a shady or unknown lender. <br>5.
 There are too many red flags about your financial situation.<br>6.
-You ask for personal items within the home.&nbsp;
+You ask for personal items within the home.

-To hear my full message about this topic, watch my latest video.&nbsp;
+To hear my full message about this topic, watch my latest video.

-&nbsp;